simonisHereHelp/apron/Poway_UO_trial.md

 <br>
 <br>

-**Poway UO**: Exploring how this tool can support associate's daily work and boost store revenue.
+**Poway UO Trial**: exploring how AI can support and empower store associates.